AEATech/transaction-manager-core/CONTRACT.md

 2. **Pure `build()` method**

     - `build()` must:
-        - not depend on temporary mutable state
+        - do not depend on a temporary mutable state
-        - not have side effects
+        - do not have side effects
-        - not change any external object state
+        - do not change any external object state
     - Its only responsibility is to construct a `Query` object describing *what* should be executed

 3. **Correct idempotency declaration**